17 Tips For Creating Effective Email Marketing Campaigns For Black-Owned Businesses

 Email automation will not only convert leads into prospects.
 It will delight existing clients and convert them into brand ambassadors where they will generate referrals for you.

-There are a lot of good email automation platforms like Get Response
+There are a lot of good email automation platforms like Get Response and Wishpond.

 TIP #6 - Personalize Your emails